inkstitch/inkstitch/collections/_docs/en/004-011-thread-color.md

 The choice will also take effect on the thread names to appear in the print preview.

-## Generate Color Palette

-Inkscape allows to generate `.gpl` color palette files.
-But it doesn't allow us to order color swatches properly.

-This extension will export colors of text elements while using the text as color names and numbers.

-1. Import an image with the thread colors you want to use for the color palette.
-2. Activate the text tool and copy & paste the color names (if you have them) or type them in.
-   Use one line for each color.
-   If the last part of a color name is a number, it will be used as the catalog number.
-3. Use `Extensions > Ink/Stitch > Thread Color Management > Generate Palette > Split Text` extension to split a text block with multiple lines into separate text elements.
-4. Activate the color picker tool (D) and color the text elements, while using tab to select the text elements.
-5. Select the text elements and run `Extensions > Ink/Stitch > Thread Color Management > Generate Palette > Generate Color Palette ...`
-6. Specify the name for your color palette and click on apply
-7. Restart Inkscape to activate the new color palette

-{% include video id="4bcRVoKvzAw" provider="youtube" %}

 ## Palette to Text